 - We strongly advise you not to travel to Afghanistan because of the extremely dangerous security situation and the very high threat of terrorist attack.
 If you are in Afghanistan, you should consider leaving.

-- If you do decide to travel to or remain in Afghanistan, you should ensure you have secure transport and accommodation, and appropriate personal security protection measures in place.
+- If, despite our strong advice, you do decide to travel to or remain in Afghanistan, you should ensure you have secure transport and accommodation, and appropriate personal security protection measures in place.

 - You should consider dedicated armed protection, though even these precautions cannot guarantee personal safety.
 Monitor local information sources on a daily basis for information about the safety and security environment as it can change rapidly.
 You should have contingency plans in case you need to depart at short notice.

 - Serious large-scale terrorist incidents, including suicide bombings and attacks using vehicle-borne improvised explosive devices, occur regularly throughout Afghanistan.
-The frequency of attacks in Kabul, including in the most heavily fortified areas of the capital, has increased significantly in 2015-16 and further attacks are be expected.
+Terrorist attacks can occur anywhere, anytime and are particularly common in Kabul, and the southern and eastern provinces.

 - Unexploded landmines and other ordnance remain a danger throughout Afghanistan.